Arthur Sloggett

-Lieutenant-General Sir Arthur Thomas Sloggett, KCB, KCMG, KCVO, FRCS (24 November 1857 – 27 November 1929) was a doctor and British Army officer.
+Lieutenant-General Sir Arthur Thomas Sloggett, KCB, KCMG, KCVO, FRCS (24 November 1857 – 27 November 1929) was a medical doctor and British Army officer.
 He served as Director General Army Medical Services in 1914 and Director-General of the Medical Services of the British Armies in the Field during First World War.

 Biography

 He was the son of the late Inspector-General W. H. Sloggett, R.N., and of his wife, Elizabeth, daughter of Thomas Cornish-Crossing J.P., of Stoke Damerel, Devon.
 Sloggett was educated at King's College London.
 Entering into the army as surgeon on 5 February 1881, he was soon promoted to Surgeon Captain and then Surgeon Major on 5 February 1893.
 In the Dongola Campaign of 1896, he served as senior medical officer of British Troops, was mentioned in dispatches in November 1896, and was specially promoted to surgeon Lieutenant-Colonel on 18 November 1896.
 During the Mahdist War, he served as Senior Medical Officer of the 1st Brigade, British Division, and took part in the battle of Omdurman.
 He was dangerously wounded, when his horse was shot from under him, and he himself was shot through the chest by a bullet.
 For his services in the Nile Expedition he was mentioned in despatched in September 1898, and was specially promoted to the higher rate of pay of Lieutenant-Colonel on 16 October 1898.
 He also received the Egyptian medal with a clasp; a third class of the Order of the Medjidie; and the fourth class of the Osmanieh.
 He was appointed a Knight of Grace of the Order of St John of Jerusulem on 7 March 1900.

-Sloggett then served in the Second Boer War from 1899 to 1902, first in charge of the Imperial Yeomanry hospital, afterwards as principal medical officer of a general hospital, and then as commandant of Declfontein district and as Deputy Administrator for Cape Colony.
+Sloggett then served in the Second Boer War from 1899 to 1902, first in charge of the Imperial Yeomanry hospital, afterwards as principal medical officer of a general hospital, and then as commandant of Deelfontein district and as Deputy Administrator for Cape Colony.
 He took part in operations in the Transvaal, the Orange River Colony, and Cape Colony.
 He was mentioned in dispatches in 1901, and received the Queen’s medal with three clasps, the King’s medal with two clasps, and was invested as a Companion of the Order of St Michael and St George on 9 September 1903.